Cheersbbg/Custom-BCI-Experiment-Generator/README.md

     ![Demo Interpolation](https://github.com/Cheersbbg/Custom-BCI-Experiment-Generator/blob/main/demo-interpolation.gif)

-    - To export the targets' features as a body symmetry aware and space aware matrix, use **Export** button Here is more demo of how to use this interface:
+    - To export the targets' features as a body symmetry aware and space aware matrix, use **Export** button

+Here is another demo of how to use the functions to speed up experiment making in this interface:

 ![Demo Export to model](https://github.com/Cheersbbg/Custom-BCI-Experiment-Generator/blob/main/demo-export_matrix.gif)

 This repository is actively being updated with new features, functionalities and intergrations with ML.